NiklasWan/DrumsamplerBackend/README.md

 - Install Docker
 - Clone the project
 - Open in Visual Studio Code and open the folder in the Remote-Containers extension
-- Open a terminal and type `cd src && export FLASK_APP=main && flask run -h localhost -p 8080`
+- Open a terminal and type `cd src && export FLASK_APP=main && python3 -m flask run -h localhost -p 8080`
 - Start the [frontend application](https://github.com/NiklasWan/DrumsamplerFrontend)

 Further information on the project can be found [here](TODO)